Mason Korea: 1-1-9

 If you experience any issues with this space, please contact Student Health Services at (703) 993-8374.

 The Child Development Center serves faculty, staff, and students at the university, with enrollment on a first-come, first-served basis.
 Regular child care is provided from 7:00am to 6:00pm, Monday through Friday, for children 2-5 years old.
 Children attend 2, 3, or 5 days per week.
 Parents are encouraged to visit the CDC with their children prior to enrollment, for a meeting with the director.

 Through the Bright Horizons Care Advantage program, faculty, staff, and graduate students have a complimentary subscription to Sittercity’s comprehensive database of in-home caregivers for child care.
 To register for free access to Bright Horizons Care Advantage, please visit myMasonHR.

-Click here to search licensed child care providers in Virginia and review available inspection information.
+Search licensed child care providers in Virginia and review available inspection information.
 A separate database is available for child care providers that are not required by law to be registered or certified.
-This type of child care includes religious exempt child day centers, voluntarily registered familiy day homes and certified preschools.
+This type of child care includes religious exempt child day centers, voluntarily registered family day homes and certified preschools.